-Ruth D. Williams, MD discusses Glaucoma 360 New Horizons Forum, an annual meeting presented by Glaucoma Research Foundation that is designed to speed the development of new therapies and diagnostics for glaucoma patients.
+In this short video, Ruth D. Williams, MD discusses Glaucoma 360 New Horizons Forum, an annual meeting presented by Glaucoma Research Foundation that is designed to speed the development of new therapies and diagnostics for glaucoma patients.

 Glaucoma Research Foundation - Glaucoma 360 New Horizons Forum

-Ruth D. Williams, MD (President, Wheaton Eye Clinic) - New Horizons Forum is particularly unique because it is a space in the glaucoma world like none other.
+Ruth D. Williams, MD (Wheaton Eye Clinic) - New Horizons Forum is particularly unique because it is a space in the glaucoma world like none other.
 The meeting brings together scientists, researchers, academicians, clinical practitioners, investors, dreamers, and people who can make those dreams come to pass.
 There’s so much energy at this meeting.